Alcoa: Environmental record

 In February 1999, Alcoa cleaned soils and sediment contaminated with polychlorinated biphenyls (PCB) and lead at the York Oil federal Superfund site in Moira, New York, in accordance with the Environmental Protection Agency.
 The site, a former waste oil recycling storage facility, accepted waste oil from several companies, including Alcoa.
 The facility was improperly managed and operated, and as a result, soils on the York Oil Property and nearby wetlands sediments and groundwater were contaminated.
 The United States Environmental Protection Agency (EPA) issued a Superfund Unilateral Order on December 31, 1998, requiring Alcoa to excavate, treat and dispose of the contaminated wetlands sediments.

 In April 2003, Alcoa Inc. agreed to spend an estimated $330 million to install a new coal-fired power plant with pollution controls to eliminate the vast majority of sulfur dioxide and nitrogen dioxide emissions from the power plant at Alcoa's aluminum production facility in Rockdale, Texas.
 The settlement was the ninth case the Bush administration pursued to bring the coal-fired power plant industry into full compliance with the Clean Air Act.
 Alcoa was unlawfully operating at the Rockdale facility since it overhauled the Rockdale power plant without installing necessary pollution controls and without first obtaining proper permits required by "New Source Review" program of the Clean Air Act.

 In 2008, the Political Economy Research Institute ranked Alcoa 15th among corporations emitting airborne pollutants in the United States.
 The ranking is based on the quantity (13 million pounds in 2005) and toxicity of the emissions.
 More recently Alcoa ranked first in the United States even though they had reduced their emissions to less than 5 million pounds in 2014.
 Alcoa's most recently published ranking has dropped to 72nd based on 2020 data.

+In early 2026, Alcoa was fined a reported $55,000,000 AUD (roughly $39,000,000 USD) for illegally clearing land in Western Australia's northern jarrah forests.
+This illegal clearing occurred between 2019 and 2025, and put the company at odds with the federal government, who are yet to strike a deal on future operations in the region.